Amxitt/course-selling-backend/README.md

 5. Start the server (bash npm start)

 ## Known Limitations / Future Improvements
--No transactional guarantees yet (to be added later)
+- No transactional guarantees yet (to be added later)